serverless/aws-event-mocks/README.md

 # AWS Event Mocks
 A small library that includes details mocks of AWS Lambda event sources.
 Useful for use when unit testing your Lambda functions.
 Supported Event Sources are: SNS, API Gateway, S3, & Scheduled.

+The library simply uses default event source mock templates and merge it with any overwrite you provide.
+[Check out the JSON template files](/lib/eventTemplates) to learn more about the data structure of each event source.

 ## Usage

 ### SNS